thanasibakis/material-you-utilities/README.md

 ## Installation

-This theme is a companion JavaScript module for [Material You Theme](https://github.com/Nerwyn/material-rounded-theme) which turns it from a basic Home Assistant theme into a complete Material Design 3 overhaul of Home Assistant.
+This module is a companion JavaScript module for [Material You Theme](https://github.com/Nerwyn/material-rounded-theme) which turns it from a basic Home Assistant theme into a complete Material Design 3 overhaul of Home Assistant.
 You'll be able to use different colors, schemes, and contrast levels in your theme colors, and will be able to change the entirety of the Home Assistant user interface to look like a modern Material You app.
 This can all be configured from a settings panel included with this module.

 ### Install the Module From HACS